 Nicotine can also be ingested through electronic cigarettes which don’t produce the smoke associated with traditional cigarettes.
 A user inhales a vapor containing the drug.

-Risk of addition is high because quitting caffeine can be difficult.
-Withdrawal symptoms can include headaches, fatigue and irritability.
+The risk of addiction is high because quitting caffeine can be difficult.
+Withdrawal symptoms can include headaches, fatigue, and irritability.
 It can take one to seven hours for it to leave the body, but the resulting symptoms can last for days.
 People who want to quit caffeine should wean themselves off it to avoid withdrawal symptoms.

 Just because these stimulants are legal doesn’t mean they aren’t dangerous or don’t pose a risk of addiction or other harm.
 Someone taking amphetamines should always be under a doctor’s care.
 A smoker should think about the risks of smoking and consider quitting.